Brad Leithauser

 Program Chair

-Brad Leithauser, a novelist, poet, essayist, journalist, and professor at The Writing Seminars at Johns Hopkins, is the chair of the MA in Teaching Writing Program, the MA in Writing Program, the Science Writing Program and the MA in Communication Program in the Advanced Academic Programs at Johns Hopkins.
+Brad Leithauser, a novelist, poet, essayist, journalist, and professor at The Writing Seminars at Johns Hopkins, is the chair of the MA in Teaching Writing Program, the MA in Writing Program, the MA in Science Writing program, and the MA in Communication program in the Advanced Academic Programs at Johns Hopkins.
 As chair, Leithauser advises the programs and their leadership on academic issues and serves as liaison with the Writing Seminars, the full-time Hopkins faculty, and with university leadership.

 Leithauser’s most recent poetry collection, The Oldest Word for Dawn (2013), and his latest novel, The Art Student’s War (2009) are his 13th and 14th book to be published by Knopf.
 His earlier books include five collections of poetry, five previous novels, and various volumes that fall out of the usual categories, such as the novel-in-verse Darlington’s Fall, as well as two volumes of light verse with illustrations by his brother Mark Leithauser, Lettered Creatures and Toad to a Nightingale (Godine).